Encyclopaedia Britannica, in business for 250 years, hoping for 250 more

 “Britannica is in one of the best financial positions it has ever been in and we will continue to be around for the next 250 years,” said Krishnan.
 “I can say that with confidence. … Britannica is in 83 different countries, used by 350 millions students.
 In the United States, we’re in seven of 10 school systems.
 We generate more than 5 billion page views a year.”

 Impressive.
 Until you consider that “Despacito” by Luis Fonsi had 5.8 billion views on YouTube since the summer of 2017.
-These are challenging days for old media, and we have to celebrate our existence while scheming to continue.
-To return to Dr. Johnson, and his line about women preaching and dogs walking on their hind legs: “It is not done well; but you are surprised to find it done at all.”
+These are challenging days for old media, with its traditional emphasis on truth and quality, and we have to celebrate our existence while scheming to continue in a shifting world, with its reader defections and staff cuts.
+To return to Dr. Johnson, and his line about dogs walking on their hind legs: “It is not done well; but you are surprised to find it done at all.”

 “We will find a way to make ourselves relevant,” said Krishnan, “and provide invaluable reference information and technology that helps people be successful.”